Sachini-Dissanayaka/DrivenData_PumpItUp/README.md

 All EDA techniques that can be categorized as data collection, data cleaning, data preprocessing, and data visualization are available in the **_ML_PumpItUp_Initial.ipynb_** file.
 And also you can find different encoding techniques,normalization techniques, feature imprtance, Principle Component Analysis(PCA) techniques, SHAP and Partial Dependency Plots (PDP) in this file.

-Here onwards I will explain some techniques that had been used in the _ML_PumpItUp_Initial.ipynb_ file which had been 0.8222
+Here onwards I will explain some techniques that had been used in the _ML_PumpItUp_Initial.ipynb_ file which had 0.8228 accuracy

 The target variable has three possible outcomes:
 * Functional